SteeltoeOSS/Documentation/docs/management/info.md

 ##### ASP.NET 4.x App

-To add the Info actuator endpoint, use the `UseInfoActuator()` method from `ActuatorConfigurator`.
-Optionally you can provide a list of `IInfoContributor`s should you want to customize the actuator endpoint.
-If none are provided, defaults will be provided.
+To add the info actuator endpoint, use the `UseInfoActuator()` method from `ActuatorConfigurator`.
+Optionally you can provide a list of `IInfoContributor` instances to customize the actuator endpoint.
+If none are provided, defaults are provided.

-The following example shows how enable the Info endpoint and use the `GitInfoContributor` and `AppSettingsInfoContributor` as `IInfoContributor`s.
+The following example shows how to enable the Info endpoint and how to use the `GitInfoContributor` and `AppSettingsInfoContributor` as `IInfoContributor` instances:

 ```csharp
 public class ManagementConfig